AudioBand/CommunityProfiles/README.md

 If you have any questions, you can always reach out for help on our [Discord Server](https://discord.gg/yWDHdH2za5)!

 # Adding your profile
-If you have no knowledge of Git and don't want to bother learning, feel free to contact me to upload it for you.
+If you have no knowledge of Git and don't want to bother learning, feel free to contact me in an issue or on Discord to upload it for you.

 First, fork and then clone your fork locally, and create a new subfolder within the `Profiles\` folder.
 The name of that folder will be the name of your profile.